rehanhf/news-websites-testing/README.md

 for completing collage tasks

 # news-websites-testing
-for completing collage task i need to make this silly website
+for completing collage task i had to make this silly website